 8. Divide Tubing

-Stop the tubing at the back center of this rock so that you will have room to divide the single tube to create two (or more if your pump is large enough) outlets for water flow using “T” fittings.
+Stop the tubing at the back center of this rock so that you will have room to divide the single tube to create two outlets for water flow (or more for wider waterfalls) using “T” fittings.
 This will spread out the flow of water across the rocks and give the waterfall a more natural look.
-Ts are available in various sizes to fit the size tubing being used.
+“T”s are available in various sizes to fit the size tubing being used.

 9. Conceal Tubing and Liner